-As discussed above, the named executive officers are eligible to earn annual incentive awards under the Annual Incentive Plans.
-Pursuant to the plans, each member of our management team, including each of our named executive officers, is eligible to participate in a bonus pool that is established based on the Company achieving a threshold level of performance, and which determines each named executive officer's maximum bonus opportunity, subject to negative discretion by the Compensation Committee to determine the actual amount of annual incentive payouts, as described below.
-The governing parameters of the Annual Incentive Plans are as follows: (i) no annual incentive awards are payable under the plan unless the Company achieves positive consolidated adjusted operating income for the year; (ii) actual incentive awards earned by the named executive officers are based on achievement of applicable performance goals established by the Compensation Committee; and (iii) in the case of the Senior Executive Bonus Plan only, each named executive officer has a maximum bonus award based on a percentage of the bonus pool (which we refer to as the "Maximum Pool Award").
+As discussed above, the named executive officers are eligible to earn annual incentive awards under the Annual Incentive Plan.
+Pursuant to the plan, each of our named executive officers is eligible to participate in a bonus pool that is established based on the Company achieving a threshold level of performance, and which determines each named executive officer's maximum bonus opportunity, subject to negative discretion by the Compensation Committee to determine the actual amount of annual incentive payouts, as described below.
+The governing parameters of the Annual Incentive Plans are as follows: (i) no annual incentive awards are payable under the plan unless the Company achieves positive consolidated adjusted operating income for the year; (ii) actual incentive awards earned by the named executive officers are based on the level of achievement of applicable performance goals established by the Compensation Committee; and (iii) each named executive officer has a maximum bonus award based on a percentage of the bonus pool (which we refer to as the "Maximum Pool Award").

-In 2018, we achieved the threshold financial goal of positive consolidated adjusted operating income, which resulted in the funding of a Senior Executive Bonus Plan bonus pool equal to 1.25% of our 2018 consolidated adjusted operating income of \$1.2 billion.
-Adjustments to operating income for this purpose included excluding the impact of \$93.8 million of restructuring and integration-related costs and purchase accounting adjustments.
-After factoring in such adjustments, the bonus pool for 2018 was calculated to be approximately \$14.9 million.
-For 2018, the Maximum Pool Award for each of Messrs.
-Lorberbaum and Wellborn was \$3.6 million and \$3.0 million of the bonus pool, respectively, and the Maximum Pool Award for Messrs.
-Boykin and Thiers was

-\$2.1 million of the bonus pool.
-For 2018, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer that participated in the Senior Executive Bonus Plan.
+In 2020, we achieved the threshold financial goal of positive consolidated adjusted operating income.
+The bonus pool for 2020 performance was set by the Compensation Committee at approximately \$7.5 million.
+For 2020, the Maximum Pool Award for each of Messrs.
+Lorberbaum and Wellborn was \$2.0 million and \$1.89 million of the bonus pool, respectively, and the Maximum Pool Award for Messrs.
+Landau, Thiers and De Cock was \$1.2 million of the bonus pool.
+Mr. Boykin did not participate in the Annual Incentive Plan for 2020.
+For 2020 performance, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer that participated in the Annual Incentive Plan.

-As noted above, actual cash incentive awards earned by the named executive officers are determined based on performance against applicable performance goals established by the Compensation Committee and target incentive opportunities, combined with a qualitative assessment of the Company's performance in light of the challenging macro-economic environment we experienced in 2018.
-In February 2018, the Compensation Committee established annual incentive award opportunity ranges for each of our named executive officers, reflected as a percentage of each named executive officer's 2018 base salary that would be payable based on performance against applicable goals related to adjusted EPS ("Incentive Plan Financial Goals").
-The Annual Incentive Plans for 2018 differed from the previous year's plan by establishing an award opportunity at the threshold performance level while maintaining the target and maximum opportunities from the previous year.
+As noted above, actual cash incentive awards earned by the named executive officers are determined based on performance against applicable performance goals established by the Compensation Committee and target incentive opportunities, combined with a qualitative assessment of the Company's performance in light of the challenging macro-economic environment we experienced in 2020.
+In February 2020, the Compensation Committee established annual incentive award opportunity ranges for each of our named executive officers serving at the time, reflected as a percentage of each named executive officer's 2020 base salary that would be payable based on performance against applicable goals related to adjusted EPS ("Incentive Plan Financial Goals").
+The Annual Incentive Plan for 2020 included an award opportunity at the threshold, target and maximum performance levels.